PhonierDeluxe/HillClimbing_SimulatedAnnealing/README.md

-# Implementation of hill climbing algorithm in python
+# Implementation of hill climbing algorithm with simulated annealing in python

 In this implementation the algorithm is searching for the most efficient tour to visit a number of cities.